Zarak-K/Blood-Transfusion-in-Major-Haemorrhage/README.md

 # Blood Transfusion in Major Haemorrhage

 Major haemorrhage is defined as blood loss requiring ≥4 units of Red Blood Cells (RBC) in the past hour, or blood loss with an anticipated need for ≥4 units RBC in the next hour.
 During treatment of major haemorrhage, 3 main blood components need to be administered: RBC, Fresh Frozen Plasma (FFP) and Platelets.
-The majority of evidence from clinical literature indicates that transfusion of these 3 blood components, specifically in a 1:1:1 ratio, maximizes survival outcomes for patients.
+The majority of evidence from clinical literature indicates that transfusion of these 3 blood components, specifically in a 1:1:1 ratio, maximizes survival outcomes for patients<sup>[1][2][3]</sup>.
 Hospitals will generally institute their own major haemorrhage protocols to ensure the appropriate blood components are administered such that this ideal ratio is met.

 Data has been collected for major haemorrhage cases from 2017 - present.
 This data includes Date, Age, Gender, Reason for protocol activation, Time of activation, 30 Day survival as well as the number of units of each blood component that were ordered, transfused and wasted.
 The objectives of this project were to: